If you’re looking for ways to save money during the holidays, this post provides 12 ways to have financial success this holiday season.

 We all know that the holiday season is about fellowship and family, but realistically it’s the most expensive time of the year.
 With gifts, parties, and food it’s easy to spend well over what you can actually afford.
 This year lets focus on having a successful holiday season and save money where you can.

 Just because you want to save money over the holidays doesn’t mean you can’t buy gifts or have fun.
 All it means is that you will have a budget and a limit to help guide you during this expensive time.
 By trimming a little here and there, you can end this holiday season by successfully giving gifts to everyone and still saving money.

-Here are 12 tips to save money during the holiday season.
+Here are 12 ways to save money during the holidays.

 1. Set a Holiday Spending Budget

 The best way to save money and avoid overspending is to make a holiday spending budget.
 A holiday spending budget differs from a regular budget because it does not include monthly expenses such as bills and other fees.
 A holiday budget is only for money you plan to spend on gifts, food, and entertaining guests.

 This means that once your monthly expenses are accounted for you can decide how much additional money you can afford to spend.
 If you’re in a tight crunch financially it’s okay to make a limit per person on how much you can afford to spend for them.

 If the holidays are at your house this year there’s no shame in doing it potluck style.
 Simply ask everyone to bring a dish or assign people food items.
 This not only saves you money, it also saves time.

 Finally, leave a little wiggle room in your budget.
 If you think you can only afford to spend $500 for the holiday season, make it $550 just in case you think of a last minute gift for someone you may have forgotten about.